With winter coming nearby, you may be looking for a new stove to heat your home.

 From the start-up to the cooldown, you should wear the proper gloves and protection when in contact with a wood or pellet stove.

-For wooden stoves, the big issue is the sparks that come from the wood that may lead to burns.
+For wooden stoves, the big issue is the sparks that come from the wood which may lead to burns.
 However, the real danger is not properly cleaning out the stoves after each use.

 A buildup of creosote in a wooden stove leads to a dangerous situation of a fire getting out of control.